vzrus/YAF-and-MojoPortal-Add-Ons/README.txt

 2.Merging it.

+The folder 'YetAnotherForum.NET' should be renamed to 'YAF' by default .config settings.
+Later you can change the folder name and location in .config.
 After you compiled YAF and are sure that everything works.

 2.1.
 Put the new 'YAF' folder into MP 'Web' folder.
 Don't add it to MP solution!